EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

-In addition, to further illustrate that our method can obtain a better scale-level distribution, as shown in Fig.~\ref{fig:exp_ads}, the proposed EARL is compared with the most relevant assignment strategy, ATSS, together with the baseline method R-FCOS on DOTA dataset, by comparing the distribution of the positive samples among different feature levels statistically.
-It can be seen that R-FCOS and ATSS achieve scale assignment according to the predefined scale constraints, which causes uneven sample distribution leading to the scale-level bias, especially for targets with extreme scales, such as GTF and SV.
-While our method with ADS strategy ensures that targets with different scales can adaptively assign training samples from all feature levels, which alleviates the scale-level bias thus improves detection performance.
-As a result, EARL achieves the mAP of 72.87 and has significant improvements by 1.80 and 2.26 on DOTA dataset over R-FCOS and ATSS, respectively, as shown in Table \ref{tab:1.1} and Table \ref{tab:5}.
-Furthermore, the AP performance in Table \ref{tab:5} also confirm our method has the improvements on targets with both extreme large and small sizes, such as GTF, SBF, SV and LV.
-The above analysis proves that our EARL is advantageous for object detection in remote sensing images.
+In addition, to further illustrate that our method can obtain a better scale-level distribution, as shown in Fig.~\ref{fig:exp_ads}, the proposed R-FCOS-EARL is compared with the most relevant label assignment strategy, ATSS, together with the baseline method R-FCOS on DOTA dataset, by comparing the distribution of the positive samples among multi-level feature maps statistically.
+It can be seen that R-FCOS and ATSS achieve scale assignment according to the predefined scale constraints, which causes imbalanced sample distribution, and leads to the scale-level bias, especially for targets with extreme scales and aspect ratios, such as GTF and SV.
+Whereas our method with ADS strategy ensures that targets with different scales and shapes can assign training samples from all feature maps adaptively, which alleviates the imbalanced sampling thus improves detection performance.
+As a result, R-FCOS-EARL achieves the mAP of 72.87\%, which significantly improves mAP by 1.80\% and 2.26\% over R-FCOS and ATSS, respectively, as shown in Table \ref{tab:5}.
+Furthermore, the AP performance in Table \ref{tab:5} also confirms the improvement of our method for both extremely large and small targets, such as GTF, SBF, SV and LV.
+The above analysis proves that our EARL strategy is advantageous for object detection in RSIs.